 Xochitl Alvizo is Assistant Professor of Religious Studies in the area of Women and Religion and the Philosophy of Sex, Gender, Sexuality.
 She has a PhD in Practical Theology from Boston University.
 Her research areas include: feminism and religion; Emerging Church, Millennials, and Religion; feminist ecclesiology and studies.
 She is co-founder of Feminism and Religion, an online project of feminist voices from around the world in dialogue about feminism in religion at the intersection of scholarship, activism, and community.
 She was born and raised in L.A.

-2019 submitted, “The Emerging Church Movement: Possible Futures and Trajectories,” co-authored with Rachel Schneider Vlachos and Terry Shoemaker, WIPF and Stock Publishers.
+forthcoming, “The Emerging Church Movement: Possible Futures and Trajectories,” co-authored with Rachel Schneider Vlachos and Terry Shoemaker, WIPF and Stock Publishers.

 2018 “Emerging Out of Patriarchy?
 The Emerging Church Movement from a Feminist Practical Theological Perspective,” co-authored with Gerardo Martí.
 In The Emerging Church, Millennials, and Religion, eds.
 Randall Reed and Michael Zbaraschuk (Cascade Books).
 Peer-reviewed.

 2018 “Radical Economics and Wesleyan Congregations in the U.S.,” co-authored with Bryan Stone, The Oxford Institute of Methodist Theological Studies, https://oxford-institute.org/working-group-papers-at-2018-institute/.